 Press the dough into a greased or parchment-lined 9 x 9 or 1 1x 7-inch baking dish, and bake for 15 minutes, until lightly golden.

 While the crust bakes, make the filling.
-Mix the lemon juice, lemon zest, powdered Swerve, almond flour, and egg yolks in a bowl together with a whisk.
+Mix the lemon juice, lemon zest, sweetener, almond flour, eggs, and egg yolk in a bowl together with a whisk.

-Remove crust from oven and immediately pour filling in; return to oven.
+Remove crust from oven and immediately pour filling over the top.
+Return to oven.

 Bake for an additional 10 minutes until the filling is cooked through and only slightly jiggly in the center.
 Let cool completely.

 Once cooled, refrigerate for at least 2 hours before slicing.
 Slice into 12 bars and dust with confectioners' sweetener.
 Enjoy!